pepespasic/CP4_JavaScript_Petar/APIDOC.md

 ```

 **Error Handling:**
-- If category name is not vaild then set response status to 400 and respond with plain text: `Category not found`
+- If category name is not vaild sets response status to 400 and responds with plain text: `Category not found`
-- If category name is not provided then respond with plain text for example: `Cannot GET /jokebook/joke/`
+- If category name is not provided then responds with plain text for example: `Cannot GET /jokebook/joke/`